Service Provider

 javascript

-const saml = require('samlify');You should have prepared the metadata of service provider.
+const saml = require('samlify');Prepare the metadata document for the service provider:

 xml